p-j-ward/boolearn-hs/README.md

 ## Generalization with synthetic data II: cellular automata

-While circuits of AND/OR/NOT gates can express any Boolean function, randomly constructed circuits may seem
+While 2-input AND/OR with NOT can express any Boolean function, the random circuits created by `layered` may not be your first choice to study generalization.
+The program `data_cellauto` offers an alternative.
+This generates random binary input strings and the output string that results when some number of steps of a cellular automaton rule is applied to the input.